 Clear Fee Structure

-Another absolutely important characteristic of a good attorney is a clear, honest, and appropriate fee structure, like the one in Ronald Dinan Law, for example.
+Another absolutely important characteristic of a good attorney is a clear, honest, and appropriate fee structure.
 For one, you’ll want to make sure that the price of the attorney is worth the case.
 Smaller disputes generally don’t warrant hiring the most expensive counsel.
 In addition, you should ask your attorney if they bill by the hour or if a flat fee arrangement is an option.
 While some attorneys might advertise a very low flat fee, you’ll also want to inquire as to any additional fees.
 The advertised price might not include court filing fees or even the cost of printing documents for your case.

 Before you even meet with the attorney, you should search for his or her name on the Internet.
 Look for online reviews and other comments that may be online regarding the attorney’s services.
 You should also check with your state’s bar association website to see if any complaints, misconduct charges, or malpractice accusations have been filed against the attorney.